North Dakota Student Grants for College

 Fund Your Education with Free Grant Money

-North Dakota backs up this philosophy where it counts - with dollars.
-There are several grant and scholarship programs available to college students in North Dakota.
+These, and other grant and scholarship programs are available to college students in North Dakota.

 Take the ACT (American College Test)

-The SAT has long been the standard for college entrance tests, but the ACT is gaining much respect lately.
+The SAT has long been the standard for college entrance tests, but the ACT is also used by many institutions.
 Like the SAT, it is a three-hour standardized test, composed of multiple choice questions and one writing section.

 It is highly recommended that students take the ACT between October and May of their junior year.